jordisabat/clean_node_api/requirements/surveys.md

 > ## Success story:
 1. ⛔️ Receive a ** GET ** request on route ** / api / surveys **
 1. ⛔️ Validates if the request was made by a user
-1. ⛔️ Returns 200 with poll data
+1. ⛔️ Returns 200 with survey data

 > ## Exceptions:
-1. ⛔️ Returns 404 error if the API does not exist
+1. ⛔️ Returns error 404 if the API does not exist
 1. ⛔️ Returns error 403 if not a user
-1. ⛔️ Returns 500 error if it fails to list polls
+1. ⛔️ Returns error 500 if it fails to list surveys